michal-owsiak/personal-homepage/README.md

-# This project is currently under development
+# Personal Homepage

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+*This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).*

+My personal homepage serving as an online portfolio.
+You can [**check out**](https://michal-owsiak.github.io/personal-homepage) what my programming skills are, and browse through the projects that are fetched from my GitHub profile API.

+## Tools Used

+### Languages

+- JavaScript (ES6+) with JSX Syntax
+- CSS
+- HTML

+### Libraries & Frameworks

+- React
+- Redux
+- Redux-Toolkit
+- Styled-Components

 ## Available Scripts